 To confirm the diagnosis, tests may include: Chest x-ray

-(ECG, EKG)—a test that records the heart's activity by measuring electrical currents through the heart muscle; may show signs of heart strain or enlargement
+(ECG, EKG)—to measure the heart's electrical activity; may show signs of heart strain or enlargement

 Exercise stress test